abbott567/blog/src/posts/a-look-at-the-new-wai-aria-1-3-draft/content.md

 #### The Comment Role
 Almost every article you read online these days has comments, because engagement feeds algorithms, right?
 But, for screen reader users, sometimes it's difficult to know where the article ends and where the comments start.

-The purpose of `role="comment"` will be to make sure that it's clear to a user when they're reading a comment, and not the body copy of an article or something else entirely.
+The purpose of the comment role, or `role=comment`, will be to make sure that it's clear to a user when they're reading a comment, and not the body copy of an article or something else entirely.

 Having a role of 'comment' will help the screen reader to inform the user of exactly the type of content they're hearing.
-You will also be able to pair it up with existing attributes like `aria-labelledby` to add additional context, like who wrote it, and when.
+You will also be able to pair it up with existing attributes like ARIA labelled by, or `aria-labelledby`, to add additional context, like who wrote it, and when.

 For example:
 ```html